Jack Daniel's Tennessee Apple pioneers a new era for Tennessee Whiskey.

 Text by SUZUKI Fumihiko

-It really hits home how skewed one's perspective can become when working in the alcohol industry.
+It really hit me how skewed my perspective is, working in the alcohol industry.

-Jack Daniel's is a titan in the whiskey world.
-Born 160 years ago in the rural Tennessee town of Lynchburg, it's been a missionary spreading a unique style of whiskey—Tennessee Whiskey—across the globe.
-Its popularity in the music industry is also notable; from Frank Sinatra to Slash of Guns N' Roses and Motörhead's Lemmy Kilmister, all have been fans.
-In Japan, even the guitar collection of THE ALFEE's Toshihiko Takamizawa includes a bottle-shaped guitar of Jack Daniel's... this is information readily available on Wikipedia.
+Jack Daniel’s is a mega-brand in the whiskey world.
+Born 160 years ago in the small town of Lynchburg, Tennessee, it’s been a missionary spreading the unique Tennessee Whiskey style worldwide.
+It’s also beloved in the music industry, with fans ranging from Frank Sinatra to Slash of Guns N' Roses and Lemmy Kilmister of Motörhead.
+In Japan, there’s even a guitar shaped like a Jack Daniel’s bottle in the collection of THE ALFEE’s Toshihiko Takamizawa… information readily available on Wikipedia.

-To bring it back to Japan, it was officially imported in 1970, and I assumed that by now, bottles labeled "Old No.7" could be found not just in bars but even in izakayas across the country.
-In fact, I thought that was the reality.
+To put it in a Japanese context, it was officially imported in 1970, and I thought by now, bottles labeled “Old No.7” would be found not just in bars but even in izakayas across the country… or rather, I assumed they were.
+And indeed, they are.

-That's so commonplace it's almost uncool.
-So, shall I share a little trivia?
-I have no idea what "No.7" actually refers to.
-After all, the founder, Jack Daniel, died without ever revealing the reason.
-No, no, it's not about being aged for seven years.
+That’s so standard it’s almost uncool.
+So, how about a little trivia?
+I never understood what the “No.7” meant.
+Founder Jack Daniel died without ever revealing why.
+No, no, it’s not aged for seven years.
 Is it because it took seven attempts?
 Hmm, maybe.
-What, you mean like Ultraman's Seven refers to the seventh member of the defense team...?
+Oh, you mean like Ultraman Seven being the seventh member of the Ultra Guard…?

-What I'm getting at is that this is all starting to sound like an old man's rambling.
+What I’m getting at is that this is all becoming a bit of an old man’s rambling.

-While it's true that Japan is a respected whiskey powerhouse on the world stage, there are still people in Japan who don't know whiskey, let alone Jack Daniel's.
-Or perhaps, while they know of whiskey, they perceive it as a drink with a strong, distinctive character.
+While it’s true that Japan is a respected whiskey powerhouse on the global stage, there are still people in Japan who don’t know whiskey, let alone Jack Daniel’s.
+Or perhaps, while they know whiskey, they perceive it as an acquired taste?

-"No, no!
-Jack Daniel's uses charcoal mellowing, where the whiskey is dripped through charcoal made from sugar maple trees.
-After aging in barrels, the whiskey becomes smooth and refreshing.
-But it still has spice and body, so it's not lacking.
-Plus, Lynchburg has excellent spring water suitable for whiskey..."
+“No, no!
+Jack Daniel’s uses charcoal mellowing, where the whiskey is dripped through charcoal made from sugar maple for refinement.
+After aging in barrels, the whiskey becomes smooth and crisp, yet it still has spice and body, so it’s not lacking.
+Plus, Lynchburg has excellent spring water, perfect for whiskey…”

 Perhaps I should stop this one-man show.

-Jack Daniel's isn't difficult to drink due to a strong character, nor is it an overly complicated drink for trivia enthusiasts.
-It's not an exorbitantly priced luxury item either.
-While enjoying it neat over ice is delicious, it's also great mixed with soda for a highball, or with cola or ginger ale.
-It's a friendly and democratic spirit.
+Jack Daniel’s isn’t difficult to drink due to a strong character, nor is it a fussy drink exclusively for trivia buffs.
+It’s certainly not an exorbitantly priced luxury item.
+While enjoying it neat over ice is delicious, it’s also great mixed with soda for a highball, or with cola or ginger ale.
+It’s a friendly, democratic spirit.

-Therefore, anyone can enjoy it casually and give it a try.
-However, I understand the argument that without a specific reason or occasion, people don't typically decide, "Okay!
-I'm going to drink Jack Daniel's."
+So, I’d like anyone to try it without hesitation.
+However, I understand the argument that people don’t typically decide to “drink Jack Daniel’s!” out of the blue.
 Everything needs an entry point.
-Jack Daniel's understands this well.
-Being a famous name in the industry isn't enough to stay relevant forever.
+Jack Daniel’s understands this well.
+Simply being a famous brand isn’t enough to stay relevant forever.

-So, a friendlier proposition has arrived: "Jack Daniel's Tennessee Apple," a refreshing and slightly sweet blend with green apple liqueur, has joined the lineup.
+Therefore, a friendlier proposition has arrived: the refreshing and slightly sweet “Jack Daniel’s Tennessee Apple,” infused with green apple liqueur, has joined the lineup.

-This "Tennessee Apple" is a blend of "Old No. 7" with a liqueur infused with Granny Smith apples (likely the most widely cultivated green apple variety globally).
-It has a cocktail-like feel from the start and a slightly lower alcohol content, making it enjoyable neat or as a highball.
-It's also recommended mixed with black tea for a sophisticated apple tea.
+This “Tennessee Apple” is a blend of “Old No.7” with a liqueur infused with Granny Smith apples (likely the most widely cultivated green apple variety globally).
+It has a cocktail-like vibe from the start and a slightly lower alcohol content, making it enjoyable neat or as a highball.
+It’s also recommended mixed with black tea for a sophisticated apple tea.

-Jack Daniel's is currently a core brand of the Brown-Forman Group, one of the world's leading spirits companies.
-According to the Japanese team at Brown-Forman, flavored spirits are gaining popularity globally.
-Consequently, Jack Daniel's has introduced "Tennessee Apple" as the second flavor in its series for Japan, following "Jack Daniel's Tennessee Honey."
+Jack Daniel’s is currently a core brand of the Brown-Forman Group, one of the world’s leading spirits companies.
+According to the Japanese team at Brown-Forman, flavored spirits are popular globally.
+Thus, Jack Daniel’s decided to bring its flavor series to Japan, releasing “Tennessee Apple” as the second flavor in the series, following “Jack Daniel’s Tennessee Honey.”

 Jack Daniel’s Tennessee Apple